forestpeas/Algorithms/Algorithms/LeetCode/Notes/cheat sheet.md

 Recursively check whether the heights of left subtree and right subtree are equal.

+**226\.
+Invert Binary Tree**

+DFS or BFS, swap the left and right child of every node.

 **229\.
 Majority Element II**: Find all elements in an array that appear more than `array.Length / 3` times.

 A mathematical extension of the Boyer-Moore Voting Algorithm of "169.
 Majority Element".